sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/generate/withSubmit.md

 <td>optional, boolean</td>

-<td>if true, the orders will be submitted to JS7 controller.<br>
+<td>if true, the orders will be submitted to the Controller.<br>
-	if false, the order will be planned and not submitted to JS7 controller
+	if false, the order will be planned and not submitted to the Controller
 </td>

 <td></td>